-11:00-11:10 -Recall Time -Gathered in small group settings, children choose Time experiences to reflect on, talk about and exhibit.
+11:00-11:10 -Recall Time -Gathered in small group settings, children are given time to reflect on their experiences, talk about and exhibit.
 Teachers provide a variety of materials and strategies to maintain interest as they follow the children's lead and encourage children to share (e.g., individual props such as: puppets, telephones, group games using a hula hoop, ball or spinner, reenacting, drawing, showing and describing a structure or painting).
 Children are given uninterrupted time to give details of what they did.